Your link text

 Instinctively, Mary knew the affirmation was in the house of Elizabeth.
 Mary left with haste to go to Judea.

-Why was an Affirmation
+Why was the Affirmation

 of the Promise Needed?